llei66/PyTorch_3dpoints/README.md

 git clone git@github.com:llei66/Geodata_pointnet2_pytorch.git
 cd Geodata_pointnet2_pytorch
 ```

+#### Some Choices
+1. If you want to process the original .laz data, please step by step
+2. If you want to train directly with samples, go [Semantic Segmentation](#jump)

 #### Environments:
 ```
 Ubuntu 16.04
 Python 3.6.7
 Pytorch >= 11.5.1+cu92
 ```
-#### Choice
-1. If you want to process the original .laz data, please step by step
-2. If you want to train directly with samples, go [Semantic Segmentation](#jump)
-3. If you use Colab, go Google drver and [GeoData_training](https://colab.research.google.com/drive/1cpAzWEQn3T408g6yM97IEwiQx8mLQoP8?authuser=1#scrollTo=ruN3V-x_r-SV)

 ## Predata with Geodata

 ### Download LAStools and comppile
 ```buildoutcfg